 The Real Magic?
 Templates and ReQueue

-This year I’ve enjoyed being able to schedule my social media posts at the same time I create my content; I get to schedule them before my content ever publishes.
+I like being able to schedule my social media posts at the same time I create my content; I get to schedule them before my content ever publishes.
 Huge time-saver.
 Two features I’ve upgraded to get and am enjoying are templates and ReQueue.

 - Templates allow me to schedule a type of blog post while I’m creating the post.
 Templates also have “social helpers” that fill in the information automatically for all scheduled posts in the template.
 HUGE time-saver.
 I love this feature!